LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/Resources/customizing-toast-notifications.md

 view.tag = 0xDEADBEEF
 ```

-**Note:** with this action, we are performing two things: we enable the UIView for user interaction, and we give the UIView a tag so we can reference it later.
+**Note:** With this action, we are performing two things: we enable the UIView for user interaction, and we give the UIView a tag so we can reference it later.

 2. On your **AppDelegate** locate the **LPMessagingSDKNotification(customLocalPushNotificationView notification:** method and before your return statement add the following: